Four countries urge EU to drop green investment label for gas

 Gas investments should not be labelled green unless they emit less than 100 grams of carbon dioxide per kilowatt hour, the countries said.
 That aligns with recommendations made last week by the EU's expert advisers on the rules, but is far lower than the 270g limit in the Commission's draft plan.

-Countries are awaiting the Commission's final proposal, which it has said it will publish soon, without giving a date.
+Countries are awaiting the Commission's final proposal, which is due on Wednesday.

 Once published, a majority of the European Parliament or a super-majority of EU member states - 20 of the 27 countries - could block the rules.